appollo13/IntroToProgramming/README.md

   - task: Check if a given n is a prime number using the Sieve of Eratosthenes
   - task: Find all prime factors of a given n
   - task: Calculate the Number of Zeros a Multiplication Ends With

+###6.
+Numeral system conversions
+  - task: Convert a given decimal number (int, >= 0) to a BaseN numerical system, where n (> 1) is a param
+  - task: Convert a given BaseN number, where n (> 1) is a param, to a decimal number